sidatasciencelab/SCI_skunks/intern_docs/sci_protocol_manual.md

    ```bash
    conda activate skunkEnv
    ```
-6.**Install Dependencies from spec-file.txt**:
+6. **Install Dependencies from spec-file.txt**:
    ```bash
    conda install --name skunkEnv --file spec-file.txt
    ```
     - If you encounter issues with the above steps, you can create the environment directly using:
    ```bash
    conda create --name skunkEnv --file spec-file.txt
    ```